IsaacOribamise/School-Project-Digital-Forensics-A-Cybersecurity-Investigation-Project/README.md

 <img width="619" alt="image" src="https://github.com/IsaacOribamise/School-Project-Digital-Forensics-A-Cybersecurity-Investigation-Project/assets/154943957/568e1a0e-6a55-461b-bfad-6261e7bfa326">
 <img width="700" alt="image" src="https://github.com/IsaacOribamise/School-Project-Digital-Forensics-A-Cybersecurity-Investigation-Project/assets/154943957/096b526c-89ff-435a-9bfb-6e177a7a940c">

+In the last section, I will summarize the findings that I identified during your investigation and the conclusions I made regarding the suspect and the collected evidence.

+- <b>📝 7: Under deleted files, another set of documents that are relevant to our investigation was found.
+This means that the employee was trying to cover his tracks by getting rid of them.
+I also found an email file that looks to be encrypted or obscured, preventing anyone from knowing the contents of the email.
+I believe the employee is hiding important information that could lead to solving this investigation</b>
 <h2>💡 key lessons and takeaways from this project:</h2>
 I laid the foundation for a secure and controlled environment where I can explore, learn, and experiment with various cybersecurity tools and techniques.
 Understanding how the virtual world works, understanding these tools, and the purpose they serve.
 So stay tuned for more exciting projects that lie ahead! 🌐💻🚀